chendo/mdns/README.md

 This gem implements a super naive mDNS server that listens for queries matching entries you add, and responds to them.

+This gem was created by observing existing mDNS queries and responses.
+I did not read the RFC, so it might not follow the spec properly.

+Tested on OS X Mavericks.

+Should work with any client that implements mDNS resolver.

 ## Installation

 Add this line to your application's Gemfile: